InfluxDB inch tool

 inch, run the following command in your terminal:

-$ go get github.com/influxdata/inch/cmd/inch
+$ go install github.com/influxdata/inch/cmd/inch

 inchis successfully installed in your